 Systemic advocacy: we seek to influence and/or change a ‘system’.
 This includes legislation, government policy and community attitudes for issues experienced by people living with polio.

-Collaborative advocacy: we work collaboratively with other organisations which represent individuals who experience similar health issues and/or challenges to people living with polio (e.g. multiple sclerosis and motor neurone disease).
+Collaborative advocacy: we work collaboratively with other organisations which represent people who experience similar health issues and/or challenges to people living with polio (e.g. multiple sclerosis and motor neurone disease).
 We work together to increase the voice and profile of advocacy for people living with polio.
 Examples of our collaborations can be found on our affiliates page.

 - Assistive Technology For All (ATFA) Alliance: We are currently working with this Alliance to advocate for a national streamlined approach to assistive technology for people who are ineligible for the NDIS.
 We are currently contributing to a joint submission to the Royal Commission into Aged Care Quality and Safety.